Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Methodology

-\textbf{Stage I: Multi-frame Enhancement.} This stage addresses short-term temporal consistency and performs initial restoration of brightness, color, and structure.
+This stage addresses short-term temporal consistency and performs initial restoration of brightness, color, and structure.
 To reduce flickering, a short sequence of neighboring frames is first passed through the PCD module~\cite{wang2019edvr}, which aligns them to a reference and outputs motion-compensated features.
-These aligned features are then processed by a U-Net–like backbone where conventional convolutional blocks are replaced with Visual State-Space (VSS) blocks~\cite{liu2024vmamba}.
-Unlike standard convolutions, VSS blocks capture both local and global dependencies, enabling more effective feature aggregation across frames and improving short-term temporal stability.
+These aligned features are then processed by a Mamba-based U-Net–like backbone where conventional convolutional blocks are replaced with Visual State-Space (VSS) blocks~\cite{liu2024vmamba}.
+Unlike standard convolutions with limited receptive fields, VSS blocks utilize a selective scan mechanism to capture long-range global dependencies, which is critical for restoring structural coherence in heavily degraded scenes.
 Formally, given an input feature $\mathbf{h}_{l-1}$, the update at layer $l$ is defined as:

-where SS2D is the selective-scan operator and FFN is a feedforward layer.
+where SS2D is the selective-scan operator, and FFN is a feedforward layer.
 The Stage~I output frame is denoted as $O_t$.